 This control addresses actions taken by organizations in the design and development of information systems.
-The information seemed addresses actions taken by organizations in the design and development of information systems.
+The information se

 In todays modern architecture, it is becoming less common for organizations to control all information resources.
 There are going to be key dependencies on external information services and service providers.
 Describing such dependencies in the information security architecture is important to developing a comprehensive mission/business protection strategy.
 Establishing, developing, documenting, and maintaining under configuration control, a baseline configuration for organizational information systems is critical to implementing and maintaining an effective information security architecture.
 The development of the information security architecture is coordinated with the Senior Agency Official for Privacy (SAOP)/Chief Privacy Officer (CPO) to ensure that security controls needed to support privacy requirements are identified and effectively implemented.
 PL-8 is primarily directed at organizations (i.e., internally focused) to help ensure that organizations develop an information security architecture for the information system, and that the security architecture is integrated with or tightly coupled to the enterprise architecture through the organization-wide information security architecture.
 In contrast, SA-17 is primarily directed at external information technology product/system developers and integrators (although SA-17 could be used internally within organizations for in-house system development).
 SA-17, which is complementary to PL-8, is selected when organizations outsource the development of information systems or information system components to external entities, and there is a need to demonstrate/show consistency with the organizations enterprise architecture and information security architecture.